-It’s not a specific goal of mine, but I do find myself frequently ahead of the curve.
+It's not a specific goal of mine, but I do find myself frequently ahead of the curve.
 Maybe you read my original article on Kraftwerk, which goes back a few years.
-And now the Museum of Modern Art is following up the bands series of shows with four weekends of DJs in tribute to the band: first up, of course, is Africa Bambaataa.
-That $10 ticket gives you three hours of classic music and a classic experience, and if turning you onto that has value, and especially if the cultural and aesthetic context I’ve offered has value, please donate.
-Spring fundraising continues, and every little bit that trickles in helps.
+And now the Museum of Modern Art is following up the bands series of shows with four weekends of DJs in tribute to the … Continue reading Ahead Of The Curve

 Not another year for this blog, those dates are marked in January, but another year in the life of your faithful, hardworking publisher/editor/head writer.
-The Spring Fundraiser continues, and there’s no better day to donate than today!
-Or if you’re in a gift-giving mood, you might find a belated but welcomg something here.
-But if you can at all, please give a little something, if not to help defray the costs of this production, and there are costs, then to show appreciation for what all this work I do means to you.
-Thanks.
+The Spring Fundraiser continues, and there's no better day to donate than today!
+Or if you're in a gift-giving mood, you might find a belated but welcomg something here.
+But if … Continue reading One Year Later

 I've been asked to vote in the 60th annual downbeat magazine critic's poll, which, as a longtime reader, is gratifying.
 Let's see if they'll have me back next year!